liam-wiltshire/talks/learning/content.md

 # Scaffolding

-- Wood and Middleton (1975) wanted to discover _how_ Vygotsky's 'assistance' should be given
-- Found there are three main types of assistance:
 - Direct demonstration
   - Useful to someone just starting out learning something new
 - Specific instructions
   - Useful to build upon and further existing knowledge
 - General encouragement
   - Useful once knowledge is acquirered and is being applied

 ???